jniemann66/FIRCalculator/README.md

 **FIRCalculator.py** : The main part of the app

 **FIRDesigner.py** : The graphical user interface.
-It's an automatically-generated file conatining all the UI elements, which is the direct output from converting **FIRDesigner.ui** (a Qt designer file) into a python script using the pyuic4 utility
+It's an automatically-generated file containing all the UI elements, which is the direct output from converting **FIRDesigner.ui** (a Qt designer file) into a python script using the pyuic4 utility

 The ui is designed by editing the **FIRdesigner.ui** file in Qt designer.